QualitaX/haura/README.md

 # haura

 This repository is dedicated to prototyping and developing a proof-of-concept for swaps derivatives using the ERC-6123 specification.
-This project is in its early stages and aims to explore SDCs (using different benchmark rates).
+This project is in its early stages and aims to explore SDCs (using different benchmark rates and different settlement currencies).

 Please see our deep dive on ERC-6123: https://docsend.com/view/bwrxb23q4z57hz52